Maria K. Alberto

 Maria K. Alberto (she/her) could have studied the blade.
 But instead, she became a reader, a teacher, a fangirl, and a nerd.

 Maria earned her PhD in English from the University of Utah in 2024.
-She wrote her dissertation about texts, D&D canon, and drow; she still has plenty of thoughts about all of that.
+She wrote her dissertation about texts, D&D canon, and drow: you can read it on ProQuest here, OR Drive here.

-Maria is a member of the organizing committee at Fan Studies Network North America, co-founder of CritRoleBib, and co-founder of the Tabletop Research in Practice collective.
+Maria currently works as Assistant Professor of English at Richland Community College, where she teaches classes on college writing, technical writing, literature, and gender.
+She is also a member of the organizing committee at Fan Studies Network North America and co-founder of the Tabletop Research in Practice collective.

 PUBLICATIONS